OctopusDeploy/docs/docs/infrastructure/deployment-targets/linux/ssh-key-pair.md

 ---
-title: SSH Key Pair Account
+title: SSH key pair account
-description: SSH Key Pair Accounts allow you to securely authenticate with SSH targets.
+description: SSH key pair accounts allow you to securely authenticate with SSH targets.
 position: 30
 ---

-An SSH Key Pair account is one of the more secure authentication methods available for connections to [SSH Targets](/docs/infrastructure/deployment-targets/linux/index.md).
+An SSH key pair account is one of the more secure authentication methods available for connections to [SSH Targets](/docs/infrastructure/deployment-targets/linux/index.md).

-## Creating an SSH Key Pair  {#SSHKeyPair-CreatingaSSHKeyPaircreate-key-pair}
+## Creating an SSH key pair  {#SSHKeyPair-CreatingaSSHKeyPaircreate-key-pair}

-Before you can configure the SSH Key Pair account in Octopus, you need to generate public and private keys.
+Before you can configure the SSH key pair account in Octopus, you need to generate public and private keys.
 This can be done on either the [Linux target](#SSHKeyPair-Linux) or the [Octopus Server](#SSHKeyPair-Windows).

-### Generating a Key Pair on Linux {#SSHKeyPair-Linux}
+### Generating a key pair on Linux {#SSHKeyPair-Linux}

 1. Run the following command on your Linux server: `ssh-keygen`
 1. Accept the default location: `~/.ssh/id_rsa`